 Currently, according to S&P Global Ratings, Intel has a credit rating of A+ or A1, depending on the agency.

-We can then use a default spread table such as the one below for "developed market firms with market cap > $5 billion," based on the interest coverage ratio:
+You can use the table the below for "developed market firms with market cap > $5 billion," which is based on the interest coverage ratio:

 Interest coverage ratio (ICR) = EBIT / Interest expense